FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 >
 > This is usually because the `"attrsFormat": "legacy"` flag has been omitted.

-## Mongo DB - Reading Data from a database
+## MongoDB - Reading Data from a database

-To read mongo-db data from the command-line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command-line prompt:
+To read MongoDB data from the command-line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command-line prompt: